LeagueToolkit/LeagueDownloader/README.md

 Using this option, files will be downloaded in raw format in the specified output folder.
 That means they won't follow a RADS architecture (no packaging inside RAFs nor sorting by revision).

 ### Download multiple revisions of files
-It also possible to download multiple revisions of files of your choice using the ```range-download``` option:
+It is also possible to download multiple revisions of files of your choice using the ```range-download``` option:
 ```
 range-download -n <project_name> -o <output_folder> [-f <filter> -u <cdn_url> --start-revision <start_revision> --end-revision <end_revision> --ignore-older-files <ignore_older_files> --save-manifest <save_manifest>]
 ```